Philadelphia-To-Pittsburgh Hyperloop Step Closer To Reality

 Follow CBSPHILLY Facebook | Twitter

-On the hyperloop, pods take passengers through massive underground tubes at speeds over 700 mph.
+College Denies Wrongdoing In Choking Death Of New Jersey Student During Pancake-Eating Contest

-CBS Pittsburgh’s news partners at the Post Gazette say the Turnpike Commission and Department of Transportation were ordered to do the study by the state house last year.
+The Pennsylvania Turnpike Commission has awarded a $2 million contract to review Elon Musk’s Hyperloop concept.

-The study will also look at the environmental impact and possible route linking Pittsburgh to Harrisburg and Philly.
+On the Hyperloop, pods take passengers through underground tubes at speeds faster than 700 miles per hour.

 The study is expected to be completed by next year.